jorgeacunam/Ambulance-allocation-optimization-models-for-the-ED-overcrowding-instances/README.md

 Set of data instances to run the numerical experiments.

 ## Instances
 We defined six classes of scenarios and generated five instances per class.
-The data utilized was created through random processes in a range of plausible values based on the real scenario studied in section 5 of the article.
+The data was created through random processes in a range of plausible values based on the real scenario studied in section 5 of the article.
 The difference among the classes is characterized by the number of emergencies and the number of emergency departments.

 ## Data
-The following is the list of files per instance in csv format:
+The following is the list of files per instance in CSV format:

 1) Emergency departments (EDs) characteristics.
 2) Patients characteristics.
-3) Travel time from emergency to hospitals.
+3) Travel time from emergency to hospital.
 4) Parameters of EDs waiting time.
 5) Number of walk-in patients per ED per period of time
 6) Number of patients waiting in EDs at the beginning of time 0.